Need Assistance? 01384 442752 (UK)

 There are four compulsory core modules -

-Wildlife is vulnerable to endangerment, decline and ultimately extinction; mainly because of human influence.
-However, there are a variety of other reasons and causes that can cause predispose species to extinction; these are:
+Wildlife is vulnerable to endangerment, decline and ultimately extinction, mainly because of human influence.
+However, there are a variety of other reasons and causes which can predispose a species to extinction.
+Some of these include:

 Rarity

-Species can be considered “rare” if they are either:
+Species can be considered “rare” if they are:

-• they are found at a very low density in a certain geographic location
+• Found at a very low density in a certain geographic location.

 These characteristics will depend on each species geographic extent, the size of the habitat they live in and the amount of inhabitants in that particular area.
-Overall, rare species are considered more vulnerable to extinction as opposed to the more commonly known ones.
+Overall, rare species are considered more vulnerable to extinction than those which are more commonly found.

 Ability to Disperse

-Species that move in-between their habitats are less vulnerable to become in danger of extinction than those who show limited abilities to disperse.
+Species that move in-between their habitats are generally less vulnerable to extinction than those who show limited abilities to disperse.

 Degree of Specialisation

-Species that adapt to only one type of environment are generally more vulnerable to extinction.
-This is because they are “specialised” to only one type of resource (i.e. food, weather).
+Species only able to become adapted to a single type of environment are generally more vulnerable to extinction.
+This is because they are “specialised” to only one type of resource (i.e., food, weather).

 Population Variability

-Species that have a more stable increase or decrease on their population size are more prone to survive as opposed to those that experience large cycle fluctuations.
+Species that have a more stable populations are more likely to survive as opposed to those which experience large, often cyclical fluctuations.

 Trophic Level